LEARNER CENTERED LEARNING IN CIRCUS = LCL

 Vlaams centrum voor circuskunsten vzw – Belgium

-ASD Giocolieri e Dintorni / Circosfera – Italy
+Giocolieri e Dintorni / Circosfera – Italy

 Circomundo – Netherlands